Azure/azure-sdk-for-js/sdk/storage/storage-file-share/MigrationGuide.md

 ### Creating a directory in the share

-Previously in `azure-storage`, A `FileService` instance would be used for all directory or file operations.
+Previously in `azure-storage`, the `FileService` class would have methods for operations for all directory or file operations.
 The `createDirectory` method would take a callback to execute once the directory has been created.
-This forces sequential operations to be inside the callback, potentially creating a callback chain
+This forces sequential operations to be inside the callback, potentially creating a callback chain.

 ```javascript
 const azure = require("azure-storage");